Getting ready for a 2024 executive job search?

 A strong social media presence, branded career marketing materials, cutting-edge search methods, and a robust network are more important than ever for landing a choice role.

-Here are 5-must-know executive job search, LinkedIn, and resume trends you’ll need to win your next leadership opportunity:
+Here are 5-must-know steps and trends in executive job search, LinkedIn, recruiting, and resumes you’ll need to embrace:

 Still ignoring LinkedIn or waiting to update your Profile?
 You’ll want to switch tactics quickly, whether your job search is looming over the next few months or you anticipate making a change in the future.

 It’s been said by employers that if you aren’t on LinkedIn, you don’t exist.

 Consider this: the average CEO now possesses more than 900 LinkedIn connections — and recruiters often spend HOURS assessing your digital identity before presenting you to their clients.
 LinkedIn in now in use worldwide, and with 610+ million registered users, it won’t decrease in popularity anytime soon.

 Therefore, you’ll benefit from polishing your Profile, developing a powerful LinkedIn Headline, spending time choosing a professional photo for the site, writing a solid Summary, and injecting a solid mix of keywords to draw recruiter traffic.

 3 – Realize that recruiters now work globally, instead of limiting their practices to your city.